|

 Martin, directed by Lennie Mayne

-mind and compels her to break into a nuclear reactor, where he is able
+compels her to break into a nearby nuclear complex and send the reactor

 |